What Is a Facebook Proxy?

 - Educate yourself.
 There are many great online resources for Facebook automation, such as Black Hat World, MP Social, and Warrior Forum.
 Read up because knowledge is power.

-- Use residential or mobile proxies.
-Both borrow IPs from real users and make it very hard for Facebook to block them.
-Mobile proxies are the best option, but they’re might expensive.
-Private datancenter proxies can still work for some tasks, though we wouldn’t recommend them.
+- Use ISP or mobile proxies.
+Mobile proxies borrow IPs from real user mobile devices and make it very hard for Facebook to block them.
+Mobile proxies are the best option, but they might be expensive.
+ISP proxies are cheaper, and they’re associated with internet service providers – they’re hosted on a server rather than residential device.
+Residential proxies still work for some tasks, though every year they’re getting easier to block on Facebook.

 - Choose your provider carefully.
 Try them out, read some reviews.
 Another important thing to look for in a provider: good customer support.
 Live chats, speedy replies and helpful staff are the best you can get.